hark130/keen-risk/slides_raw/08_01-C_Prog-Data_Structures.rst

 Definitions
 ========================================

+* What is...
-* What is a data structure?
+    * ...a data structure?
+    * ...a producer and consumer?
+    * ...FIFO and LIFO?

 .. note::